lukas-h/material-theme/_posts/2016-09-19-use-my-jekyll-theme.md

 ## 2. Configure
 - Replace all the configuration in `_config.yml` and `_data/projects.yml` by your own data.
 Change the name, email address, configure your your language settings.
 And most important: change the site's URL!
+Optionally add your google analytics ID.

 - Put your address and legal info into `imprint.html`.